Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Applications

-to estimate the marginal densities $(m_{t_i})_{i=1}^I$ provided that the functions $K\mapsto C_{market}(t_i,K)$ or $K\mapsto P_{market}(t_i,K)$ is twice continuously differentiable.
-After solving the MSB problem, we regard the solution $\mathbb P$ as the model we want.
-To some extent, one can view the MSB problem as a non-parametric fine-tuning based on the initial SVM.
+provided that the function $K \mapsto C_{\text{market}}(t_i,K)$ or $K \mapsto P_{\text{market}}(t_i,K)$ is twice continuously differentiable.
+Once the MSB problem is solved, the resulting measure \( \mathbb{P} \) serves as the calibrated model.
+In this sense, the MSB framework performs a ``non-parametric fine-tuning" of the initial SVM, ensuring consistency with market-observed marginals while remaining close (in relative entropy) to the reference dynamics.

-One can formally discretize the MSB problem \eqref{eq:intro_schrodinger_bridge_conti} into a multi-period EMOT problem:
+To make the problem computationally tractable, one may discretize the MSB problem~\eqref{eq:intro_schrodinger_bridge_conti} into a multi-period entropy-regularized martingale optimal transport (EMOT) problem: